ttu/dotnet-fake-json-server/README.md

 }
 ```

-Single item doesn't support result object.
-If the endpoint is a single item, only item object is returned.
+Single object doesn't support result object.
+If the endpoint is a single object, only item object is returned.

 ```sh
 $ curl http://localhost:57602/api/configuration